 Depending on the country, you can either purchase the vignette online before your travel dates, buy it upon entry at the border crossing, or pick one up at a nearby gas station before entering your destination country.
 However, don’t assume you can buy it directly at the border crossing – they’re frequently unmanned.

-The fine for driving without a vignette is hefty and is heavily enforced in countries like Slovenia where they use radar and traffic “police” to dole out tickets to unsuspecting foreigners.
+The fine for driving without a vignette is hefty and is heavily enforced in countries like Slovenia where they use radar and sketchy traffic “police” to dole out hefty tickets from the back of a van to unsuspecting foreigners.

-With the exception of Switzerland that only offers a single duration annual vignette for 40 chf (roughly the same in USD or euros, depending on the exchange rate), other countries offer multiple options – weekly, 10-day, monthly, or yearly vignettes.
+With the exception of Switzerland that only offers a single duration annual vignette for 40 chf, other countries offer multiple options – weekly, 10-day, monthly, or yearly vignettes.

 #2.
 Be prepared to pay road tolls in certain countries.